PedroMTQ/helical_pdqueiros/README.md

 helical-pdqueiros-gpu                  latest                         b064f44875c6   37 minutes ago   20.8GB
 helical-pdqueiros-airflow              latest                         bb0a6e2e764c   56 minutes ago   2.92GB
 ```
-Notice how helical-pdqueiros-cpu and helical-pdqueiros-gpu have such different sizes, and would therefore be faster to build, pull, and deploy allowing for faster development iterations.
-(*I would further split the helical package into groups*)

 Assuming everything was deployed correctly, you should now have access to all the necessary services and you can check their respective dashboards at: